WNKN: WPFB-FM and WPBF

 In the early 1980s, the station switched to disco music, as "Disco 106 FM" after changing the call letters to WPBF.
 That only lasted a few years.
-Alan Matthews was hired as program director and flipped the format to Soft AC as "Mellow 106 FM".
-In 1984 the station gave up the AC format to go Top 40 as "Rock 106."
+Alan Matthews was hired as program director and flipped the format to soft adult contemporary as "Mellow 106 FM".
+In 1984 the station gave up the adult contemporary format to go Top 40 as "Rock 106".
 That led to the confusion with Rock 40 outlet WSKS 96 Rock.
-While keeping the CHR format, WPBF added the word "New" as "New Rock 106."
+While keeping the CHR format, WPBF added the word "New" as "New Rock 106".
 But then, a few months later WGTZ Z-93 debuted commercial free with a much stronger signal into Dayton.
-Then in 1986, WPBF changed to a Southern Gospel format and added Bluegrass music to the mix.
+Then in 1986, WPBF changed to a southern gospel format and added bluegrass music to the mix.
 The call sign switched back to WPFB-FM from 1986 to 1988, blending bluegrass and classic country as "The New 105.9, Dayton's Country Rebel!"
-It maintained a country music format from 1988 until 2011 when the station was sold to Northern Kentucky University.
+It maintained a country music format from 1988 until 2011 when the station was sold to Northern Kentucky University (NKU).

 Switch to Public Radio

-Beginning on February 1, 2011; WPFB-FM, along with its then-sister station WPAY-FM in Portsmouth, Ohio, began simulcasting the signal of Northern Kentucky University-owned WNKU.
+Beginning on February 1, 2011; WPFB-FM, along with its then-sister station WPAY-FM in Portsmouth, Ohio, began simulcasting the signal of NKU-owned WNKU.
 WPFB-FM and WPAY switched from a commercial country format to a non-commercial, listener-supported adult album alternative (AAA) sound.

 The sale was approved by the Federal Communications Commission (FCC) on June 20, 2011.
 The station officially changed its call letters to WNKN on that date.
-In June 2016, former sister station WPFB (AM) became a simulcast of Catholic religious stations WNOP 740 AM and WHSS 89.5 FM.
+In June 2016, former sister station WPFB AM became a simulcast of Catholic religious stations WNOP and WHSS.